 If staying off property, we suggest utilizing your hotel’s shared shuttle service to the parks, if offered.

-If you don’t think you’ll return within two years, you can bring your bands to the front desk of any Disney resort for proper disposal – they claim to recycle them but I’m very skeptical about what actually happens behind the scenes.
-If you don’t know when you’ll return, find a friend to mule them down and turn them in on their next visit.
+If you have one but don’t think you’ll return within two years, find a friend to mule them down and turn them in on their next visit.
+Disney claims to recycle them if you turn them in to any hotel front desk but I’m very skeptical about what actually happens behind the scenes.
 If all else fails, I’m sure you can come up with a clever way to re-purpose them into holiday decorations or a shadow box that displays memories of your magical, waste-free trip!

-For Annual Passholders, we found a hack on how to get package-free MagicBands without a hotel stay.
+For Annual Passholders, we found a hack on how to get package-free MagicBands in the parks.
 Check out this post for the scoop: A Zero-Waste Guide For Souvenir and Gift Shopping While at the Walt Disney World Resort.

 If staying off-property with no shuttle service, or just want the freedom of your own transportation, you may decide to rent a car.
 Keep in mind that driving is one of the most polluting things we do on a daily basis and to make matters worse, Disney charges a premium for parking.